 The SET procedures require that, where an allegation against a member of staff is received, the Headteacher, senior named person or the Chair of Governors must inform the duty Local Authority Designated Officer (LADO) within one working day.
-However, wherever possible, contact with the LADO will be made immediately as they will then advise on how to proceed and whether the matter requires Police involvement.
+However, wherever possible, contact with the LADO will be made immediately so we can seek advice on how to proceed and whether the matter requires Police involvement.
 This will include advice on speaking to pupils and parents and HR.
 The school does not carry out any investigation before speaking to the LADO.